 T1-weighting is maximized by using a 180 degree inversion pulse to flip the signal of all tissues to the negative axis.
 The signals of tissues with different T1 recovery rates are allowed to separate out over time, as shown by the red and yellow curves.
 The total recovery period spans through 2 cardiac cycles to allow enough time for all tissues to fully recover back to their positive axis.
 During this recovery period, the necrotic tissue has higher signal than viable tissue due to its faster T1 recovery rate.
 Data is collected ideally when there is maximal separation between necrotic and viable tissues.
 Maximal contrast between necrotic and viable tissues is achieved if the TI is adjusted so that the viable tissue is crossing the null point when the data is collected.

-Phase Sensitive Inversion Recovery for Delayed Enhancement
+Read more on Phase Sensitive Inversion Recovery

 Excellent explanations - Thank You